Cinemas have 10 premieres this week, including ‘Bullet Train’, with Brad Pitt and Sandra Bullock

 platform

 The director of “Meu Corpo é Político” and “Eleições” now records a family of Bolivians who settle in São Paulo and are forced to work exhaustively.
-The documentary contrasts their distance from Pachamama, the goddess of indigenous culture in the Andes region, and their approach to the “Platamama” of the title, a kind of divine utopia invented by capital, in a play on the word “plata” –or money.
+The documentary contrasts their distance from Pachamama, the goddess of indigenous culture in the Andes region, and their approach to the title’s “Platamama”, a kind of divine utopia invented by capital, in a play on the word “plata” –or money. .

 Brazil, 2017.
 Direction: Alice Riff.
 Free